ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. An individual provides the UIN/VID, Full Name, Postal Code, and Security Code.
 1. The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP notification.
 1. The Individual provides the OTP as received.
 1. The system validates the provided OTP and successfully authenticates the individual.
+For more information on OTP authentication, refer section 9 OTP Authentication.
 1. The system will generate the password protected (Password is configurable) e-UIN and successfully provides a notification.
 1. During the validation of UIN/VID, Full Name, Postal Code, and Security Code and the mobile number/email ID, if the provided data are not found or the mobile number/email ID is not associated with the UIN/VID or the provided OTP is not correct, then the system triggers a respective error notification.

 ## 3. Retrieve Lost UIN - TBD [**[↑]**](#table-of-content)